Ask the Lonely (Journey song)

 "Ask the Lonely" is a song by American rock band Journey.
-It was featured in the film Two of a Kind and its respective soundtrack.
+It was featured in the 1983 film Two of a Kind and its respective soundtrack.
 The song was a radio rock hit in the U.S. (despite only receiving a single release in Japan) and appears on their 1988 Greatest Hits album.
 The single was backed with "Troubled Child", a track from their 1983 album Frontiers.
-CD reissues of said album feature "Ask the Lonely" as a bonus track.
+CD reissues of that album feature "Ask the Lonely" as a bonus track.

 The track reached number 3 on the Billboard Top Rock Tracks chart in January 1984.